pmerrill/PHP-JS-REST-API-Framework/README.md

 ## Getting Started

-The files included in this repository are here to get you started by giving you an idea on how you might start the project.

 To start the server open a terminal window on unix/linux based systems and change directory to the project root.
 Then execute this command: